Infinite scroll in Angular TreeGrid component

 - Autofill

 - Infinite scrolling does not support rendering records in a collapsed state.
-All records must be fully expanded at initial rendering for proper functionality.
+All records need to be fully expanded on initial load for this feature to work.